Try this Kokum Juice, a popular and refreshing Goan beverage which is perfect to sip on a warm summer day. Here is how to make it.

-You can check out my other favourite summer drinks here – 10 Must Try Summer Coolers.
+Check out my other favorite summer drinks here – 10 Must Try Summer Coolers.

-Kokum Sharbat (Kokum Juice) is a refreshing beverage from Goa popularly made during summers to beat the scorching heat outside.
+Kokum Sharbat (Kokum Juice) is a refreshing beverage from the Konkan region (Goa and Maharashtra) popularly made during summer to beat the scorching heat.

 Kokum Benefits